ryueran/BB_self_defined_protocol/README.md

-I have to confess I did not deliver a good performance in this interview (I want to apologyze to them for that, cause this company treated me very friendly and I could see that they took this interview really seriously), cause I haven't touched safe casting topic for a very long time and have already forgotten some basic concepts, so I did not implement it fluently and could not answer some of the questions
+I have to confess I did not deliver a good performance in this interview (I want to apologyze to them for that, cause this company treated me very friendly and I could see that they took this interview really seriously), since I haven't touched safe casting topic for a very long time and have already forgotten some basic concepts, I did not implement it fluently and could not answer some of the questions

 In this repository I will implement a self defined protocol with c++ and socket to make a clear understand of safe casting (anyone who sees this, please read 2.
 Chapter of C++ Primer, it helps a lot about memory safety with different data types, please, please,